rlodbrok/draw.io-repo/README.md

 <!-- /TOC -->

 <a id="markdown-1-about" name="1-about"></a>

 # 1. About

-This repository provides libraries, templates and samples for the diagramming software Draw.io.
+This repository provides recommendations, libraries, templates and samples for the diagramming software Draw.io.
 The online diagramming tool Draw.io is a free and open source service supporting multiple browsers.
 This online tool can be run both online or locally using a portable executable - thus no local administrator access, network access, expensive license and no vendor lock-in.
 The native file format is fully xml-based (so it can be parsed) and the application supports multiple import/export formats.
 Additionally: Draw.io has many build-in diagram libraries, you can import your own online libraries (ex: maintained on GitHub), save-to & preview-in online services (ex: Google Drive), share & edit concurrently, use container shapes and even has basic add-on support.

 Enough sales pitch, they are not paying me, this is just my personal viewpoint... go here for info: https://about.draw.io/.

 <a id="markdown-11-diagram-types" name="11-diagram-types"></a>

 ## 1.1.
 Diagram types

 Diagram choices often depend upon the company culture, target deployment stack and audience.
 Creating diagrams should make you think **hard** about what you want to represent and achieve.
 You should be able to start abstract and high level while completing and become more specific as you progress.